Shared Vs Cloud Vs Dedicated – Web Hosting Pros and Cons

 - Pricing structure - It’s cheap and affordable, good for startups and small businesses.

 - Security - Your website would be more vulnerable to hackers if you use shared hosting.
-This is due to the fact that if a hacker gains access to a shared hosting account, it is much easier for them to gain access to other websites.
+This is because if a hacker gains access to a shared hosting account, it is much easier for them to gain access to other websites.

 Shared hosting - Cons